pjaepole/dataStructureAndAlgo/README.md

 making components for the project
 3/10
-finishing up the component and making sorting function + switch case component to display the sorted and organized info
+finishing up the component and making sorting function + switch case component to display the sorted and organized info 3/11 starting to work on a new screen, added react native vector icons